 Why it matters: The user has a tendency to group – functionally or contextually – items that are close to each other.
 A navigation bar is a good example of this.
 Following this pattern and grouping items that are connected means the user instantly understands your interface.

 How to test it: Look for items that are similar in functionality and check if (when possible) they are grouped together.

-Why it matters: Specially for multi-step workflows, the user can easily feel overwhelmed or wonder how long until it is finally done.
-A progress indicator helps him/her to locate his/herself, but more importantly it creates a sense of accomplishment and reduces drop rates.
+Why it matters: Especially for multi-step workflows, the user can easily feel overwhelmed or wonder how long until it is finally done.
+A progress indicator helps them to locate his/herself, but more importantly, it creates a sense of accomplishment and reduces drop rates.

-How to test it: Check all the flows inside your product where there are different steps in order to accomplish something, then make sure that progress is being indicated through an indicator.
+How to test it: Check all the flows inside your product where there are different steps to accomplish something, then make sure that progress is being indicated through an indicator.

 How to test it: Screen-capture your product and Gaussian blur that screenshot to a Radius of around 3px to 5px.
 When looking at the result, can you easily tell what’s in the foreground and what’s in the background?

 Congratulations on going through the list!
 However, this is not the end.

 Your product is now more solid, and you might have improved in several areas – maybe it is more accessible now, for example – but remember always to keep testing, gathering user feedback, and keep on iterating.